Erica Nego

 Nego is the co-founder of Style & Grace, a Minneapolis-based etiquette academy.

 Early life

-Nego was born in 1984 in Minneapolis, Minnesota.
+Nego was born in about 1984 in Minneapolis, Minnesota.
 At the age of 12, she was signed to Ford Modeling Agency.
 She is of Ghanaian, German and Persian ancestry.

 Pageants

 As Miss Minnesota USA 2009, Nego competed at Miss USA 2009 placing in the top 15 at the competition.
 She also competed at Miss Universe 2011 in São Paulo, Brazil on September 12, 2011.

 In popular culture

 The play School Girls; Or, the African Mean Girls Play by Jocelyn Bioh was inspired by the 2011 Miss Universe Ghana competition in which Nego participated, and the controversy around colorism that this contest sparked.